2023 Armstrong Now Artists in Residence

 “As we research and recall shared lineages and present day interrelations of improvisational music and dance across the Black Diaspora (and beyond), it is an absolute treasure to explore and expand our learning, vocabulary, and connections through the music and life of Louis Armstrong.”

 “This is truly a dream!
 It is an immense honor to have the opportunity to breathe new life into Louis Armstrong’s sacred archive.
-I am thrilled to approach this experience as an empty vessel, ready and willing to receive, transmute and discover the hymns and stories waiting to be summoned.
-I do not take this lightly for I know the vibration of his spirit will be guiding me on this journey of witnessing and creation.
-Harlem raised me on this music, on this liberated feeling, taught me to navigate the trenches with a smile on my face and oh how Louis smiled even as he sang of the troubles unseen.
-I cannot wait to get to know the self documented version of Louis Armstrong – the person behind the brass and grit, the melody and sway.”
+I am thrilled to approach this experience as an empty vessel, ready and willing to receive, transmute and discover the hymns and stories waiting to be summoned.”

 Background